Dowen College

-Dowen College is a co-education college located in Lekki, a suburb of Lagos.
+Dowen College is a co-educational college located in Lekki, a suburb of Lagos.

 The college takes both boarding and day pupils and admits them between the age of 11–18 years.
 In 2015, the school organised a valedictory service, where outstanding students in their academy performance were rewarded.

 The music video for Wizkid's "Holla at Your Boy" was shot at Dowen College.

-Death of Sylvester Oromoni
+Controversy over the death of Sylvester Oromoni

-In December 2021, Sylvester Oromoni, a 12-year-old student was alleged to have been bullied and beaten to death by 5 seniors for refusing to join a cult group.
-According to the deceased father, they also gave him a chemical substance to drink.
-Upon his death, the Lagos State Government closed the school indefinitely pending outcome of their investigation.
+In December 2021, Sylvester Oromoni, a 12-year-old student at Dowen College, Lagos, was reported to have been bullied and beaten by five senior students after he allegedly refused to join a cult group.
+According to his father, the students also gave him a chemical substance to drink.
+Following his death, the Lagos State Government ordered the indefinite closure of the school pending the outcome of investigations.

-It led to the hashtag #JusticeForSylvesterOromoni trending by many interested parties and concerned citizens.
-The parent of four of the boys involved are in police custody after they submitted themselves to the police for further investigation.
+The incident sparked widespread public outcry, with the hashtag #JusticeForSylvesterOromoni trending across social media.
+The parents of four of the students involved voluntarily submitted themselves to the police for further investigation.

+In April 2024, the Lagos State Coroner concluded its inquest into Oromoni’s death.
+The coroner ruled that his death was natural but avoidable, attributing it to medical and parental negligence rather than bullying or poisoning.
+The findings indicated that Oromoni died from septicemia caused by an untreated ankle injury, which led to complications in his lungs and kidneys.
+The coroner exonerated Dowen College and its staff, while highlighting negligence by the parents and the family doctor for not seeking timely medical attention.
+Recommendations included improvements in student monitoring and psychological support within the school.